abhishek-kumar-code/Redfish_Public/Specification.md

 # Foreword

-The Redfish Forum of the DMTF develops the Redfish Scalable Platforms Management API ("Redfish").
+The Redfish Forum of the DMTF develops the Redfish Scalable Platforms Management API (*Redfish*).

 DMTF is a not-for-profit association of industry members that promotes enterprise and systems management and interoperability.
 For information about the DMTF, see [https://www.dmtf.org/](https://www.dmtf.org/).